• Skip to primary navigation

 Just the idea isn’t enough to attract funds.
 You need to go deeper into your idea and break it down into parts to identify the uniqueness of it.

 This unique feature will let you stand out from others.
-Once you have identified what is the most unique feature of your idea, try to describe it in a couple of words that becomes your Unique Selling Point (USP).
+Once you have identified what is the unique feature of your idea, try to describe it in a couple of words that become your Unique Selling Point (USP).

 Use the USP to develop an interesting pitch summing up the problem, your solution to it and how yours is different and better than others already available.